Bryce-Davidson/neuradraw/README.md

 ---

-You will need [Nodejs](https://nodejs.org/en/) Installed on your machine for the `npx` commands to work.
+You will need [Nodejs](https://nodejs.org/en/) Installed on your machine for the `npx` commands listed below to work.
 Or you can simply open the `index.html` file after creating your DNN in `sketch.js`

 To show the drawing, run: `npx http-server ./` and open a browser to `localhost:8080`.